 The recycling of metals should be a last resort.
 If you’ve been reading my blog for a while, you’ll know it’s a recurring theme.

 Before we get to recycling, we should first reduce and reuse.
 These R’s are often forgotten because they’re not actionable.
 How can you quantify reducing and reusing?
 How can you see the fruits of your labor?

 Recycling is easy because it is so actionable.
-It’s easy to recycle because it’s tangible and we humans love to see physical, instant progress.
-We’re not so keen on abstract ideas like reduce and reuse.
+It’s easy to recycle metals because it’s tangible and we humans love to see physical, instant progress.
+We’re not so keen on abstract ideas like reducing and reusing.

 Nonetheless, recycling is still an important part of the process.
-Like we talked about a couple of weeks ago.
 China put a ban on our paper and plastic imports with a contamination rate over 1% at the beginning of 2018.

-Metal is is the most valuable of all the recyclable materials.
+Metal is is the most valuable of all recyclable materials.
 Unfortunately, metal is up on the chopping block next.
-I’m not telling you this so that you stop recycling.
-I’m telling you this so you can recycle better!
+I’m not telling you this so that you stop the recycling of metals.
+I’m telling you this so you can recycle metals better!

 We haven’t been the most diligent recyclers (hence, the ban), so I’m hoping that through this new series we can recycle better and learn to depend on recycling less.

-Aluminum cans are the most valuable and recyclable thing in your bin.
+Aluminum cans are the most valuable and recyclable metals in your bin.
 It’s light like plastic creating less emission when distributed, and unlike plastic, aluminum is infinitely recyclable without any loss of quality.

-An aluminum can, can go from the curbside bin to the store shelf in as little as 60 days.
+An aluminum can is able to go from the curbside bin to the store shelf in as little as 60 days.